rust-lang/rust/src/doc/rustdoc.md

 # }
 ~~~

 Documentation can also be controlled via the `doc` attribute on items.
+This is
+implicitly done by the compiler when using the above form of doc comments
+(converting the slash-based comments to `#[doc]` attributes).

 ~~~
 #[doc = "